 Pets are an integral part of many of our lives.
 When our four-legged friends are unwell, we treat them like any other family member and try to seek out the best medical attention possible.
 Unfortunately, there are times when conventional treatments are unsuccessful, and this has led to many pet owners being curious about how medical cannabis or CBD oil may help.
-We answer all your Frequently Asked questions about CBD Oil.
+We answer all your Frequently Asked Questions about CBD oil.

 What is CBD oil?

-Cannabidiol (CBD) is a type of cannabinoid found in the cannabis plant species.
+Cannabidiol (CBD) is a type of cannabinoid found in the Cannabis plant species.
 Since its discovery in 1940, it has been researched for a range of medicinal actions in humans.
 More recently, investigations into the use of CBD for our beloved pets has surged.

 CBD can also be made into formulations for capsules, or topical and transdermal applications.
-One piece of research investigated the blood plasma levels of CBD following 3 different methods of delivery; microencapsulated beads, infused oil and transdermal cream.
-The CBD oil was superior to the other two products as it increased the chances of absorption and bioavailability.
+One piece of research investigated the blood plasma levels of CBD following 3 different methods of delivery; micro-encapsulated beads, infused oil and transdermal cream.
+The CBD oil was superior to the other two products as it increased the absorption and bioavailability.
 The authors note the transdermal application of CBD may not be absorbed as well into the dog’s blood as we see in humans and other animals due to differences in skin thickness and structure.

 Despite this, CBD in transdermal creams or other topical application may be of benefit to pets with inflammatory skin conditions.
 Given how common dermatitis is in pets, more research in this area is definitely needed.

-Powders, infused pellets or treats are available in certain markets, though aren’t favoured due to the difficulty in determining consistent dose.
+Powders, infused pellets or treats are available in certain markets, though aren’t favoured due to the difficulty in determining a consistent dose.

 How can CBD oil help my pet?

 The benefits for CBD in pets are similar to those for humans.
-According to research, CBD oil may be helpful for pets with epilepsy, arthritis, chronic pain and anxious or depressed behaviours.
+According to research, CBD oil may be helpful for pets with epilepsy, arthritis, chronic pain and anxious behaviours.
 Some pet owners have also shared positive outcomes when treating their pets with CBD for the symptoms of cancer, diabetes and gastrointestinal concerns.

-Is THC-containing medical cannabis safe for pets?
+Is THC-containing medicinal cannabis safe for pets?

-Medical cannabis formulations including THC are helpful in certain conditions in humans however, in pets THC may not be as helpful.
-Just like humans, all mammals have an endocannabinoid system (ECS) that maintains homeostasis (biological balance) across all body systems.
+Just like humans, all animals have an endocannabinoid system (ECS) that maintains homeostasis (biological balance) across all body systems.
 In addition to this integral role, ECS receptors are responsible for mediating the psychoactive effects of THC through CB1 receptors.
-Dogs have a higher level of CB1 receptors in the brain making them more susceptible to the psychoactive effects of THC.
+Dogs have a very high level of CB1 receptors in the brain which makes them more susceptible to the psychoactive effects of THC.

-Therefore there is a possibility that very small amounts of THC in pet formulations may have beneficial effects, especially in regards to pain, when combined with CBD.
-Vets have reported using ratios of 1:20 THC to CBD, though more clinical research needs to be done in this space, and if you have any concerns regarding the formulation, please ask your your vet or contact CBD Vets Australia.
+Therefore, there is a possibility that very small amounts of THC in pet formulations may have beneficial effects, especially in regards to pain, when combined with CBD.
+Vets have reported using ratios of 1:100 THC to CBD, though more clinical research needs to be done in this space, and if you have any concerns regarding the formulation, please ask your your vet or contact CBD Vets Australia.

 Is there research supporting CBD for pets?

 As a result of increasing research in humans for CBD, public interest into the use of cannabinoid medicines to treat pets has grown.
-Much like the medical cannabis industry at large, research is lagging behind public appetite.
+Much like the medicinal cannabis industry at large, research is lagging behind public appetite.

-CBD oil for osteoarthritis in dogs.
+CBD oil for osteoarthritis (OA) in dogs

 Can my pet’s epilepsy be helped by CBD oil?